 The ingredients for the lemon caper sauce are simple: lemon, fat (oil or butter), seasoning, and capers.

 Before writing my own recipe, I checked out 10 versions.
-Some use all oil for the fat while several call for all butter.
+While some use all oil for the fat, others call for all butter.
 Still others use a combination.
 The ratio of fat to lemon juice varies too.
 Several recipes call for twice as much fat as lemon juice, while others use mostly lemon juice.
 A few even substitute white wine and/or chicken broth for fat.
 The amount of capers varies too, from 1 teaspoon (for a sauce serving 2) to 1 1/2 tablespoons.
 And the add-ins vary; parsley, onion, garlic, grated lemon zest and even herbs like thyme.

 In case you’re interested, here (in no particular order) are the 10 recipes I reviewed: